teamknowlogy-org/chartjs-teamknowlogy/README.md

 ```

 <h3>hoverColor</h3>
-<p>for the ticks options on the scales there is the hoverColor option wich will replace the color of the ticks for the specified hex color when there is an active hovered element</p>
+<p>for the ticks on xAxes options on the scales there is the hoverColor option wich will replace the color of the ticks for the specified hex color when there is an active hovered element, not available on yAxis, use datasetIndexHover instead</p>

 ```javascript
 const options : ChartOptions = {